BreezingWing/BreezingWing-s-Pseudo-RNG-for-Godot/readme.md

 Despite messing with the underlying RNG chance so much, the Expected Value over an arbitrary amount of tests still adds up to 25%.
 As in, out of theoretical 100 (1 million) hits, ~25 (250k) would stun the enemy.
 As such, its just a matter of finding the underlying RNG constant for a given percieved chance.

 ### So how do you get those numbers?
 With great difficulty.
-Please consult [this link](https://gaming.stackexchange.com/questions/161430/calculating-the-constant-c-in-dota-2-pseudo-random-distribution "Gaming Stack Exchange")
+Please consult [this link.](https://gaming.stackexchange.com/questions/161430/calculating-the-constant-c-in-dota-2-pseudo-random-distribution "Gaming Stack Exchange")
-Even I Dont really understand it as well as i Should, but the Python solution made by **QuantStats** worked pretty well out of the box for calculating the P (probability) from a given C (RNG constant),
+Even I Dont really understand it as well as I Should, but the Python solution made by **QuantStats** worked pretty well out of the box for calculating the P (probability) from a given C (RNG constant),
 and as other solutions also seemed potentially inefficient, I chose to give the end user the option of either bruteforcing a solution for C (which, while obviously inefficient, seemed to work quick enough standalone where it was not noticeable) or using a direct setter method that is basically free, but just requires the end user to figure out the RNG constant ahead of time.
 ### Wouldn't Adjusting upwards not work well at higher chance values?
 That is true.
 Still going by the Stack Exchange link, the RNG constant for and expected value of 95% is 94.7%, as adjusting upwards by doubling the base chance when it's so high already is barely meaningful.